SOLOMONSPALDINGDOTCOM

 FAR WEST, MO.
 AUGUST, 1838.

-In this paper, we give the proceedings which were had on the fourth of July, at this place, in laying the corner stones of the Temple about to be built in this city.
 The oration delivered on the occasion is now published in pamphlet form: Those of our friends wishing to have one can get it by calling on Ebenezer Robinson, by whom they were printed.
 We would recommend to all the saints to get one, to be had in their families, as it contains an outline of the suffering and persecutions of the Church from its rise.
 As also the fixed determination of the Saints, in relation to the persecutors who are, and have been continually, not only threatening us with mobs, but actually have been putting their threats into execution; with which we are absolutely determined no longer to bear, come life or come death, for to be mobbed any more without taking vengeance we will not.

 EDITOR.